danielramirez0/BoxService/README.md

 This is a website for such a subscription box company

-## Types of box service

-(games, makeup, food/drinks, clothes, etc.)

 ## Technology

-Django Rest Framework
+- Django Rest Framework
-React.js
+- React.js
-Bootstrap
+- Bootstrap

 ## Features